|

 cold cave where they lead me, and I hear what my mother has told so

 much, so often, the story of the Christ Child born in the stable.
+The word dies away.
+A crowd of people stands like

 a wall.
 Choirs sing high above me.
 I try to climb up onto the bench